 When the project ends a feedback questionnaire will be sent to the customer.

 Step 4 wraps up the project.
 The field part of the project ends, and the tools and equipment used are collected.
-Now the data has been gathered, and generally the compilation and reporting take place.
-A questionnaire to gather feedback is sent to the customer.
+The data has been gathered, and generally, the compilation and reporting occur.
+A questionnaire to gather feedback and interest for further use is sent to the customer.